ismayc/ismayc.github.io/teaching/soc301-f2016/slides.md

 `LastnameFirstname` is where you have shared your RStudio project with me (mine is IsmayChester).

 - You now can work on the `lab2.Rmd` file and save your results there.
+- You'll only turn in one lab per your group/partners.
+Tell me on Monday during class who is your partner and where Lab 2 will be located.

 ### Monday